Vasanthadabala/PiggyFlow-Android/README.md

       - Delete
 - Floating Action Button to open a bottom sheet for:
 - Adding Income And Expense

-### 📱 Stats
-- Add, edit, and delete expenses.
-- Swipe left to delete entries.
-- Detailed expense view with editing capability.
+- Detailed expense view with editing and delete capability.

-### 🧾 Document Scanning
+### 🧾 Stats
 - Interactive line chart showing monthly spending trends.
 - “Top Spending Categories” section ranked from high to low.
 - Each category is clickable, opening a detail screen showing: